Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems: Experiments

 \subsubsection{Compared Methods}

-We first compare our proposed method from data perspective with following approaches: \begin{itemize} \item \textbf{FullSAM} trains normally with full historical behaviors. \item \textbf{FMLP-Rec} \cite{zhou2022filter} conducts Fourier transform with learnable filters to alleviate the influence of noise. \item \textbf{RETR} \cite{yao2022recommender} builds recommender transformer to sample the user behavior pathway for sequential recommendation. \item \textbf{SDIM} \cite{cao2022sampling} replaces the attention mechanism with multiple hash functions to sample relevant historical items for modeling long-term preference. \item \textbf{RanSAM}, \textbf{LastSAM}, \textbf{PopSAM} samples random, last or most popular behaviors with a fixed probability respectively. \end{itemize} Note that we adopt SASRec \cite{kang2018self} as the sequential recommender system for all sample-based methods due to its effectiveness.
-It is worth mentioning that some other sampling based methods e.g. UBR4CTR, SIM are mainly designed for CTR tasks and typically optimized as a binary classification problem. \textbf{While they sampling historical behaviors using target item}, \textbf{the sampled user behaviors often depend on what the candidate item is} \cite{cao2022sampling}.
-As a result, these methods are often \textbf{hard to compute the scores of a large candidate set} as the million-level setting in this paper.
+We first compare our method from data perspective with following approaches: \textbf{(1) FullSAM} trains normally with full historical behaviors. \textbf{(2) FMLP-Rec} \citep{zhou2022filter} conducts Fourier transform with learnable filters to alleviate the influence of noise. \textbf{(3) RETR} \citep{yao2022recommender} builds recommender transformer to sample the user behavior pathway for sequential recommendation. \textbf{(4) SDIM} \citep{cao2022sampling} replaces the attention mechanism with multiple hash functions to sample relevant historical items for modeling long-term preference. \textbf{(5) RanSAM}, \textbf{(6) LastSAM}, \textbf{(7) PopSAM} samples random, last or most popular behaviors respectively.
+Note that we adopt SASRec \citep{kang2018self} as the sequential recommender system for all sample-based methods due to its effectiveness.
+It is worth mentioning that some other sampling based methods e.g. UBR4CTR, SIM are mainly designed for CTR tasks and typically optimized as a binary classification problem. \textbf{While they sampling behaviors using target item}, \textbf{the sampled user behaviors often depend on what the candidate item is} \citep{cao2022sampling}.
+As a result, these methods are hard to compute the scores of large candidate set as the million-level setting in this paper.